 I started working at American Express Travel on November 14, 1994, for the Kraft account in Glenview, IL.
 I was a temp and was going to be there for about six months.
 When I arrived there, my position was a ticket packager.
 I first met Steve, probably the second or third day of working at that place.
 He was kind, generous, and if I needed anything, I would let him know.
 I have worked with a lot of supervisors in my lifetime, but he was an exception.
 Most of the supervisors that I worked with in the past were moody, snobby, sexist, sloppy, and uneducated.
 He was a breath of fresh air.

-A few days before the office was set to close, Steve offered me a full-time job at the Rolling Meadows, IL, office.
+A few days before the office was to close, Steve offered me a full-time job at the Rolling Meadows, IL, office.
 I was reluctant at first, but I needed the money and insurance.
-So I accepted the job.
+So I accepted the position.
 On June 19, 1995, I started working AMEX at Rolling Meadows on the 11th floor in the packaging room.
 A few months later, the Abbott account moved to the second floor and was packaging airline tickets.
-I had other responsibilities for my job, but I am saving them to write for my 25th-anniversary story in June.
+I had other responsibilities for my job, but I am saving them for my 25th-anniversary story in June.

 I had a promotion to be a Quality Assurance in 1996.
 It was the best job I ever had.
 Over the years, I have watched Steve of his quirks and his idiosyncrasies daily.
 When it came to food day, he would devour anything in sight.
 It’s like watching a Scooby-Doo cartoon.
 He would complain about the portions of some types of food were too small.
 It was pizza, pies, cakes, and sandwiches.
 He enjoyed the cakes that I brought in the office that my mother baked.
 He would have two big pieces and would be considered puny.